COVID-19, Stress & Weight

 Date: Thursday April 15th from 12:00 - 12:45pm EST

-This webinar is part of our live online training content.
-If you are a Connected Insider, be sure to log in to register for this webinar at no cost.
+If you are a Connected Insider, be sure to log in to watch this webinar recording at no cost.

-Join us for an interdisciplinary panel discussion on how COVID-19 is impacting our mental health, stress levels, eating habits, and body image.
-During this session, experts will provide practical insight into how you can help support your clients, family members, and friends struggling with their relationship with food during this challenging time.
+During this webinar, an interdisciplinary panel discussion took place on how COVID-19 has impacted our mental health, stress levels, eating habits, and body image.
+During this session, experts provided practical insight into how you can help support your clients, family members, and friends struggling with their relationship with food during this challenging time.